 Here are some ways to get started collecting such valuable input.

-Surveys: Using surveys is an effective and direct way to gather non-numerical feedback from your employees.
 As Helen Deverell, award-winning communicator and consultant puts it, “it’s not possible to speak to all employees in interviews and focus groups, so surveys are a good way of ensuring people feel that they have a voice that’s being listened to.”